juan-pineda/Tesis_5_AGN_fitter/README.md

 # Problem Statement

 In this thesis we propose to investigate how the physical parameters inferred from data that comes from nearby AGN change using differents models used for accretion disk, cold dust and torus.
+The purpose of this is to study the fraction of AGN in the Universe which is obscured by dust and gas.

 # Objectives